Non-urgent government operations are closed December 24 to January 1, reopening January 2. View available services during this period.

 When applying to reinstate your interim land agent licence you need to make sure the following documents have been filed with the Registrar of Land Agents or are submitted with your application:

-- A Notice of Termination of Training Agreement is needed if you terminated your agreement prior to the expiry of your licence.
-A copy of the notice must be filed with the Registrar of Land Agents within 7 days of the notice being served on the other party.
+- a Notice of Termination of Training Agreement is required if you terminated your agreement prior to the expiry of your licence and have not previously filed a notice with the Registrar

-- A Performance Evaluation must be completed by your last trainer and filed with the Registrar of Land Agents within 14 days of termination or expiry.
+- a Performance Evaluation completed by your last trainer if not previously filed with the Registrar

 Include the following documents in your application package: